 For a minute, let’s pretend it’s the beginning of 2008: You’re settling into your couch, in your As Seen On TV snuggie, to watch the Sex and the City movie/Juno/Kung Fu Panda DVD that Netflix just mailed (!!!) to you.
 Stocks start to lose value—and fast.
 By the beginning of 2009, the crash has cleaved stock values IN HALF.
-If you had $10,000 invested in the stock market within your 401(k), now you’ve got $5,000.* Wizard woman with $100,000 in the bank?
+If you had $10,000 invested in the stock market within your 401(k), now you’ve got $5,000.** Wizard woman with $100,000 in the bank?
 You’re now looking into an account that is reflecting a sad, reduced $50,000 back to you.
-It’s so lame.
+It’s so fucked.
 I once worked with a woman (breadwinner!!) who told me 2008 felt just like when her husband divorced her and got half her money.

 Handy table of how terrible stock market dips can feel:

 In this moment, what would you do?

 If you said, “scream, sell my stocks, take the cash, move to rural North Dakota, build a mud hut and arm myself with a musket, live off only squirrel meat and edible roots,” I can’t exactly blame you.
 But this, in fact, a bad plan.
 Don’t do this.
 I’d miss you too much.

 If you said, “I would do nothing,” DING DING DING!!
-Someone get this girl a Cinnabon and a vodka.
+You’re the winner!
+Someone get this girl a Cinnabon and a vodka!